 Carol held pension funds with a number of different businesses.
-She contacted ABC business to ask them for advice about her existing pension arrangements, and the potential to make withdrawals.
-Following this meeting, ABC business mistakenly arranged for Carol’s pension funds to be transferred to them, away from her existing providers.
-This wasn’t what Carol had asked them to do, and she wasn’t made aware that ABC business were doing this.
+She contacted a business to ask them for advice about her existing pension arrangements, and the potential to make withdrawals.
+Following this meeting, the business mistakenly arranged for Carol’s pension funds to be transferred to them, away from her existing providers.
+This wasn’t what Carol had asked them to do, and she wasn’t made aware that they were doing this.

 What we said